-Rotation: University of Wisconsin Hospital & Clinics - Red
+Location: University of Wisconsin Hospitals & Clinics - Red Service

-Attendings: David Jarrard, MD; Jason Abel, MD; Kyle Richards, MD, Tudor Borza, MD; Daniel Shapiro, MD
+Attendings: Jason Abel, MD; David Jarrard, MD; Kyle Richards, MD; Michael Risk, MD, PhD; Daniel Shapiro, MD

 Description: During the PG1 year, the Urology resident is expected to demonstrate basic knowledge and evaluation of patients with particular emphasis on Urologic Oncology.
 Residents are directly supervised by urology faculty and work in a small team environment during each week while assigned to two half-days in the urology clinics, 3 days in the operating room, and consultation in the ED at UWHC.
-Residents are required to attend all didactic lectures and conferences and attend all city-wide Grand Rounds presentations while on the rotation.
+Residents are required to attend all didactic lectures and conferences and attend all Urology Grand Rounds presentations while on the rotation.
 PGY1 residents will cover four Sunday day calls during the eight-week rotation.
 Daytime inpatient questions are managed by the PG1 resident with backup from the Chief resident on the service.